BSidesPDX/bsidespdx.org/events/2019/schedule.md

 </TABLE>
 &nbsp;

-Friday Lunch: Across the street at Spirit of 77
+Friday Lunch: Taco Bar, across the street at Spirit of '77

-Friday Evening: TBD
+Friday Evening: Reception, 5-9PM, right at the Convention Center

 <TABLE border="1">